simplay/master_thesis/README.md

 First, install a recent Matlab version.
 Next, open your terminal of choice and enter the following commands in the given order:

 1. Install RVM: `\curl -sSL https://get.rvm.io | bash -s stable`
  + Ruby version manager to have clean ruby dependency management.
+Allows to have several ruby versions installed on your os, without having too much trouble. no need to manually install required plugin dependencies for every ruby version. in ruby, plugins/libraries are called **gems*.
 2. Install Jruby: `rvm install jruby-9.0.1.0`
  + Special version of Ruby supporting real multi threading, running on java's vm.
+3. Switch to your global gemset: `rvm gemset use global`
+ + a gemset holds a set of ruby dependencies (plugins, dynlinks, etc).
+These dependencies are only active if and only if the gemset is loaded.
+I have added rvm hooks to dynamically load the appropriate dependencies, when cd-ing into a particular directory.
-3. Install Bundler: `gem install bundler`
+4. Install Bundler in global gemset: `gem install bundler`
  + Ruby Plugin manager: makes sure all required dependencies are installed.
 Dependencies are in the **Gemfile** defined.
-4. Fetch source of this Repsitory: `git clone https://github.com/simplay/ma_my_pipeline.git`
+5. Fetch source of this Repsitory: `git clone https://github.com/simplay/ma_my_pipeline.git`
-5. Change path to target directory: `cd path_to_target_directory_in_cloned_repo`
+6. Change path to target directory: `cd path_to_target_directory_in_cloned_repo`
-6. Install required ruby plugins and setup their dependencies: `bundle`
+7. Install required ruby plugins and setup their dependencies: `bundle`

 ## Usages
 + Run the **extract trajectories script**: